 If you have had an amputation as a result of an accident or medical negligence, you may be able to make a claim for compensation.
 Whilst compensation cannot replace your limb or body part it will help to put your life back together as much as possible.

 For instance, a typical claim may include compensation for:

 Beyond purely financial matters, amputations can be devastating.
 That is why our solicitors work closely with a number of medical experts to ensure that, not only you receive the maximum amount of compensation possible but, more importantly, that you get your life back as fully as possible, as soon as possible.

-If you would like further information about amputation injuries and how to arrange your free compensation claim meeting, call Simon or James on Plymouth 01752 668246 or send an email by clicking here.
+If you would like further information about amputation injuries and how to arrange your free compensation claim meeting, call Simon, James (Jim) or James on Plymouth 01752 668246 or send an email by clicking here.